YUSU-Dev/website/README.md

 ## License

-Copyright © 2024 University of York Students' Union
+Copyright © 2024 York University Students' Union

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published